Skip to content

 Penn State Clinical and Translational Science Institute (CTSI), in collaboration with the Huck Institutes of the Life Sciences, the Social Science Research Institute (SSRI), Materials Research Institute (MRI), the Institute of Energy and the Environment (IEE), the Institute for Computational and Data Sciences (ICDS), the Clinical and Translational Science Institute (CTSI), and the Cancer Institute (CU), is offering a new interdisciplinary seed grant program aimed at developing new or leveraging existent strategic partnerships and alliances with Minority Serving Institutions (MSIs): the Inter-Institutional Program for Diversifying Research.
 The goal of the IPDR is to perform collaborative work that advances research development capability as well as student and faculty training needed to support such research collaborations.

-Applications for funding needed to assist PSU investigators in collaborating with investigators at MSIs to develop or strengthen joint research capability and undertake focused collaborations in complementary and alternative interdisciplinary research.
+Applications for funding needed to assist Penn State investigators in collaborating with investigators at MSIs to develop or strengthen joint research capability and undertake focused collaborations in complementary and alternative interdisciplinary research.
 The intent of this seed grant program is to provide support for up to two years to encourage and foster research collaborations that will lead to the submission of competitive grant applications for interdisciplinary research.

 CTSI Awardees